List of Yiddish abbreviations: Numeronyms and other abbreviations with numerical elements

 Some abbreviations included here are actually gematria (Hebrew numeronyms), but the number is so closely associated with some noun that it is grammatically used as a noun and is synonymous with it, for example ל"ו, lamed vov.

 Other abbreviations contain a variable gematria component alongside other words, like the chapter references פי"א perek yud-alef (chapter 11) or פ"ט perek tet (chapter 9).
 Rather than list separate entries for every possible gematria, or use only one example number, the gematria component is replaced with [x] to produce (for example) [x]"פ.

 Abbreviations from other Hebraic languages

 Some Hebrew and Aramaic abbreviations may not be included here; more may be found in the List of Hebrew abbreviations and the List of Aramaic abbreviations, respectively.

 Many of the abbreviations here may be similar or identical to those in the other lists of acronyms.
 In fact, a work written in Yiddish may have Hebrew and Aramaic abbreviations interspersed throughout, much as an Aramaic work may borrow from Hebrew (ex.
 Talmud, Midrash, Zohar) and Hebrew from Aramaic (ex.
 Shulchan Aruch, Mishneh Torah).
 Although somewhat less common than Hebrew abbreviations, some Yiddish material contains Aramaic abbreviations too (for example, Chassidic responsa, commentaries, and other material).

+Stylistic Guide and Orthography

+There are many different ways that abbreviations, acronyms, and letter words can be notated in Yiddish.
+Below are some general principles that can guide one in how to denote different types of abbreviations using punctuation.